rjudy1/rjudy1/README.md

 ### Hello there 🚀
-- 🌱 I'm currently toying with digital simulators and pcb design.
+- 🌱 I'm currently toying with embedded system design and learning GoLang.
 - 🔭 I'm currently working on image reconstruction with machine learning.
 - 📫 rachael.judy@icloud.com